Are you on the search for Cal.com alternatives? We’ve got you covered.

 - Self-hosting option for complete data ownership

-- Video conferencing integration (Zoom, Google Meet, Microsoft Teams)
+- Integration with video conferencing software (Zoom, Google Meet, Microsoft Teams)

 - Group event scheduling with collective booking pages